openai-translator/openai-translator/README.md

 5. One-click copying
 6. Text-to-Speech (TTS)
 7. Available on all platforms (Windows, macOS, and Linux) for both browsers and Desktop
+8. Support screenshot translation
+9. Support for vocabulary books, as well as support for generating memory aids based on the words in the vocabulary books
-8. Supports both [OpenAI](https://openai.com/) and [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) at the same time
+10. Supports both [OpenAI](https://openai.com/) and [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) at the same time

 # Preparation